Hi-Click-To-Learn-More-Snthwave/Hi-Welcome-from-PT-/README.md

 I'm always happy to make friends but I will remove you for a number of reasons including lying about your age, constant drama, attention seeking or being inactive for 14 or more days

-Be paient with me, I can become easily distracted and I'm very slow socially so I wont pick up on social Qs all that well as well as I can shut down emotionally/mentally if pushed the wrong way
+Be paient with me, I can become easily distracted and I'm very slow socially so I wont pick up on social Qs

+We love BP 1 here (not really, send help)

 CHECK OUT THIS NEATO SONG! - Smash Into Pieces - Afterglow